-Following Brexit on January 31, 2020, the United Kingdom left the European Union and entered into a transition period set to expire on December 31, 2020.
-Following the end of the transition period, there may be changes in the legal rights and obligations among commercial parties in the United Kingdom and the European Union, including (among others) financial institutions, suppliers and service providers and their respective customers.
-Any changes to the trading relationship between the United Kingdom and the European Union may adversely affect the cost or timing of imports, including steel, aluminum and coatings in our operations.
+More generally, differences in standards or processes or risk aversion may mean that some businesses choose not to serve other markets on a temporary or permanent basis, causing disruption.
+There remains uncertainty on what the impact will be for the United Kingdom and Europe, including among commercial parties in the United Kingdom and the European

+Union, financial institutions, suppliers and service providers and their respective customers.
+Any changes to the trading relationship between the United Kingdom and the European Union arising from the Brexit Agreements may adversely affect the cost or timing of imports, including steel, aluminum and coatings in our operations.

-While we predominantly sell to customers in the local U.K. market, some of our customers based in the U.K. who export outside the local U.K. market, may experience reduced demand and/or delays arising from Brexit and post-Brexit arrangements.
+While we predominantly sell to customers in the local U.K. market, some of our customers based in the U.K. who export outside the local U.K. market, may experience reduced demand and/or delays arising from post-Brexit arrangements.
 These negative impacts could adversely affect our financial condition and results of operations.
 Additionally, because of the extent of our business in the United Kingdom, the precise impact of Brexit is difficult to predict and may include effects beyond those described herein, which could have a material adverse impact on our financial condition and results of operations.